iliyan89/file-manager/README.md

 ## Objective

-This simple file manager for Linux, written in Python is designed to sort various type of files, including audio (mp3, wav), image (png,jpg), text (txt, csv), and more in their respective directory.
+This simple file manager for Linux, written in Python, is designed to sort various type of files, including audio (mp3, wav), image (png,jpg), text (txt), and more in their respective directory.
 It can be configured to any type of file format.

 ### Skills Learned